(for veterinary information only)

 In the treatment of allergic skin disease, antihistamines are felt to synergize with omega 3 fatty acid supplements and, as a general rule for this condition, it is best to use these medications together.

-Diphenhydramine should not be used with additional tranquilizing medications.
+Diphenhydramine should not be used with additional tranquilizing medications as the tranquilization effect can be inappropriately enhanced.

-The side effects of dry mouth, increased heart rate, and difficulty urinating are more likely when diphenhydramine is used in conjunction with a tricyclic antidepressant (such as clomipramine).
+The side effects of dry mouth, increased heart rate, and difficulty urinating are more likely when diphenhydramine is used in conjunction with a tricyclic antidepressant (such as clomipramine) or with an MAO inhibitor such as selegiline.

 CONCERNS AND CAUTIONS